stsaz/fmedia/README.txt

 LOW-LEVEL INTERFACE.
-If you'd like to use low level interfaces, take a look at FF library source code, as well as FF-3pt.
+If you'd like to use low level interfaces, take a look at the source code of FF & FF-3pt libraries.
 Together they provide you with an easy interface that you can use to work with a large set of file formats, decode or encode audio and much more.  fmedia itself is built upon FF library - it's completely free and open-source.

 PARTICIPATE.